ciotto/telegram-bot-deploy/README.md

   - `INSTALL_REQUIREMENTS`: The Python executable

   - `RUN_TESTS`: The path to the Python virtualenv
+  - `MIN_COVERAGE`: The minimal coverage required in order to deploy
+  - `GET_COVERAGE_PERCENTAGE`: The command used in order to get the coverage percentage value

   - `RUN_BOT`: The command used in order to create the Python virtualenv